 |---|---|---|

-Palo Alto PA-5400Cisco Firepower | • Combines stateful inspection with deep packet inspection, application awareness, intrusion prevention, and threat intelligence • inspects Layer 7 content and user identity. | |
+Palo Alto PA-5400Cisco Firepower | • Combines stateful inspection with deep packet inspection, application awareness, intrusion prevention, and threat intelligence • inspects Layer 7 content and user identity | |

-iptables --state ESTABLISHED,RELATEDASA access-list | • Tracks connection state tables to remember active sessions • allows return traffic automatically without explicit rules • Layer 4 filtering. | |
+iptables --state ESTABLISHED,RELATEDASA access-list | • Tracks connection state tables to remember active sessions, allowing return traffic automatically • Layer 4 filtering | |

-AWS WAFCloudflare WAF | • Filters HTTP/HTTPS traffic to protect web apps • defends against OWASP Top 10 attacks including SQL injection, XSS, CSRF • operates at Layer 7. |
+AWS WAFCloudflare WAF | • Filters HTTP/HTTPS traffic to protect web apps • defends against OWASP Top 10 attacks including SQL injection, XSS, CSRF • operates at Layer 7. | |